HackSoftware/Django-Styleguide/README.md

 If you decide to cover the service layer with tests, we have few general rules of thumb to follow:

-1. The tests should cover the business logic behind the services in an exhaustive manner.
+1. The tests **should cover the business logic** in an exhaustive manner.
-1. The tests should hit the database - creating & reading from it.
+1. The tests **should hit the database** - creating & reading from it.
-1. The tests should mock async task calls & everything that goes outside the project.
+1. The tests **should mock async task calls & everything that goes outside the project.**

 When creating the required state for a given test, one can use a combination of: